PeterRincker/vim-searchlight/README.md

 ## Requirements

-Searchlight requires `'hsearch'` to be active and Vim 8+ with timer support.
+Searchlight requires `'hlsearch'` to be active and Vim 8+ with timer support.
 It is tested on Vim 8.1.

 ## Experimental